jdittrich/userNeedResearchBook/text/allURBook.md

  <div class="example">

  Rather than writing *»she clicks«* (what?
-Why?) you could write *»Clicks save button → finishes step«* or the like
+Why?) you could write *»Clicks save button → finishes balancing the elements«* or the like.
  </div>

  <div class="example">